-In Orson Scott Card's Ender’s Game, Petra is the only girl ever mentioned at the Battle School; when Ender is first recruited, it is mentioned that girls rarely pass the tests to get in.
-However, Ender's sister Valentine proves to be an important character.
-Later books in the series introduce more major female characters.
+In Orson Scott Card's Enders Game, Petra is the only girl ever mentioned at the Battle School; when Ender is first recruited, it is mentioned that girls rarely pass the tests to get in.

-Fate/Zero has a bit of this with Saber, a Gender Bender version of a traditionally male character to start with and the only female amongst individual servants.
-It repeats again with the Assassins with one female and three males on the team.
+Fate/Zero has Saber, a Gender Bender version of a traditionally male character to start with and the only female amongst individual servants.

 The Hitchhiker's Guide to the Galaxy series contained only one major female character for the first three books.
-Douglas Adams explained in an interview that he wasn't comfortable writing female characters because he didn't understand women.
-He made up for it in the third book by allowing Trillian (instead of Arthur, as he had originally planned) to make the deductive leaps that narrowly prevent a galaxy-wide war.
-Books four and five added Fenchurch and Random, respectively.
+Douglas Adams explained why he stuck to the Smurfette Principle in an interview; he wasn't comfortable writing female characters because he didn't understand women.
+He allowed Trillian (instead of Arthur, as he had originally planned) to make the deductive leaps that narrowly prevent a galaxy-wide war.
+Then was able to avert the Principle in Books four and five by adding Fenchurch and Random, respectively.

-Occurs naturally in the Jennings series, set in a boys' boarding school.
+In the Jennings series, the setting is a boys' boarding school, reducing the chances of female characters being introduced.
 Matron is the only female regular character (though an elderly woman, Miss Thorpe, is a minor recurring character).

 Mildly deconstructed in Mistborn: The Original Trilogy.
 The setting's criminal underworld is heavily male-dominated, and as a result heroine Vin- raised to be a thief by her thief half-brother- has been the only (or one of the only) girl or woman in any given situation for most of her life.
 This has a very visible influence on her personality.